-Every year hundreds of people in Illinois are bitten by dogs, often requiring medical attention and suffering emotional damage and trauma.
+Every year hundreds of people in Chicago are bitten by dogs, often requiring medical attention and suffering emotional damage and trauma.
 In fact, Illinois is the state with the second most dog bite claims according to State Farm insurance company.
 If you suffered a dog bite, call an Illinois dog bite attorney today at 847-305-4105.

 In 2017, State Farm paid $132 million as a result of 3,600 dog-related injury claims.
 Let that sink in for a second.
 State Farm Insurance paid $132 MILLION to settle dog bite cases.
 That’s just one insurance company.